 - food scraps

-- Disposable/single use coffee cups should be placed in the general waste bin.
-You can put the plastic lid in the recycle bin.
+- disposable/single use coffee cups should be placed in the general waste bin and the plastic lid in the recycle bin.

 Keep in mind there are many charitable organisations that may want your good, usable household items such as crockery, glassware and clothing.
 Look for these organisations in the white pages.

 Materials that should not be placed in the general waste bin